-PNM-Owned PV/Battery Demonstration Project
+PNM-Owned PV/BATTERY DEMONSTRATION PROJECT

 As part of the Department of Energy's Smart Grid Storage Demonstration program, PNM was selected as one of 16 participants nationwide to demonstrate the integration of renewable energy and energy storage.
 The Prosperity Energy Storage Project was the first to come online and has successfully operated since September 2011.
 It is one of the most successful demonstration projects of battery storage and PV energy in the nation, has been the subject of extensive research, and has facilitated development of smart grid concepts in cooperation with the University of New Mexico, Northern New Mexico College, Ecoult/East Penn Manufacturing and Sandia National Labs.
-Located in Albuquerque near Mesa del Sol, this 500 kW PV and 1 MWh-rated battery facility has continually demonstrated the ability to simultaneously smooth the intermittency of the PV output, while shifting PV output to peak periods.
+Located in Albuquerque near Mesa del Sol, this 500 kW PV and 1 MWhrated battery facility has continually demonstrated the ability to simultaneously smooth the intermittency of the PV output, while shifting PV output to peak periods.
+The shifting function is accomplished with advanced lead acid batteries; ultrabatteries perform the smoothing function.
 The project is also one of the most highly instrumented PV and Storage systems in commercial operation and is gathering one-second interval data from more than 200 locations on the panels.
-These data are coupled with a sophisticated back-office control system as well as computer models of the utility grid to continually refine controls and create an optimized dispatchable renewable resource, a resource that could have an onpeak capacity contribution of 100%.
+This data is coupled with a sophisticated back-office control system as well as computer models of the utility grid to continually refine controls and create an optimized dispatchable renewable resource, a resource that could have an on-peak capacity contribution of 100%.
 Functionality has been added to allow for reliability-based peak shaving and wholesale market arbitrage.